Czapa10/rstd/README.md

 # <h1 align="center"> rstd <br/>Reasonable/Robust/Rapid <br/>C++ Standard Library Replacement </h1>

 # General info
-I don't like api of default C++ standard library and the way its containers and other things allocate memory is too slow for my gamedev purposes.
+I don't like API of the default C++ standard library and the way its containers and other things allocate memory is too slow for my gamedev purposes.
 So I decided to create my own replacement for it.
-The library is very earily in development.
+The library is quite early in development so I wouldn't recommend you to use it just yet.
 It is sort of a side project for me and I make it along with my main, video game project.
 I add things here when I need them in my game.

+# The library uses c++20 features and as far as I know compiles only on MSVC.

 # Features
 ### For now library supports only windows !!!